DPRIcky/holoocean-multiagent-control/README.md

 ## Usage Overview
 HoloOcean's interface is similar to OpenAI's gym.

 We try and provide a batteries included approach to let you jump right into using HoloOcean, with minimal fiddling required.

-To demonstrate, here is a quick example using the `DefaultWorlds` package:
+To demonstrate, here is a quick example using the `Ocean` package:

 ```python
 import holoocean